LolVogy1/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
 This is a reupload of a project I did for my AI Methods module at university.
-This was implemented in Python.
-This was done quite a long time ago so I don't remember an awful lot of it, so I included the coursework spec as a reminder.

-The coursework spec is as follows:
+This was implemented in Python without using any libraries, except for pandas to read excel spreadsheets.

-You are to implement, in a programming language of your choice, an artificial neural network – specifically a multi-layer perceptron (MLP) trained using the error backpropagation algorithm.
+This is an implementation of an Artificial Neural Network, more specifically a multi-layer perceptron trained using the error backpropogation algorithm.

-Once implemented you are to train your network on the data set provided and evaluate its performance.
-Note – you should NOT use numerical computing environments (such as MATLAB) or pre-written neural network libraries.
-Typical languages you could use would be Python, Java, C#, C++, C.

-There are a number of stages to this process that will be evaluated:

-1) Implementation of the algorithm in an appropriate language;

-2) Documentation and commenting of this implementation;

-3) Appropriate data pre-processing of the supplied data set;

-4) Appropriate training, configuration and weight adjustment of the ANN model;

-5) Appropriate evaluation of the chosen ANN structure;

-6) A report detailing the above process and discussing the evaluation of the model.

-For additional marks you should contrast your ANN model with a simple data driven model such as a simple multiple linear regression model (for example, see LINEST in Excel).
-You should also try different ‘improvements’ to the standard backpropagation algorithm and report on these – for example, momentum, annealing, etc.
-The data set will be provided as an Excel file consisting of N columns.
-The first N-1 columns are the predictors; the Nth column represents the predictand.
-You should process these data appropriately.
-This involves cleaning the data, selecting a way to split the data into appropriate subsets, selecting predictands, and standardising the data to an appropriate range.
+The ANN takes various data related to weather conditions and uses it to predict the level of pan evaporation.
+The code is designed to train, validate and test the ANN.
+It also can train the network using improved methods, such as momentum, bold driver and simulated annealing

+The performance of the ANN was measured using the Root Mean Squared Error after a certain number of epochs, with a lower error indicating higher accuracy.
+The RMSE improved from 0.02 to 0.014 at 1000 and 5000 epochs, respectively.
+The improved training methods also improved performance by a small amount.

+The ANN had significantly better performance than LINEST, a data driven model used as a comparison, which had a RMSE of 0.256.

+Overall a pretty good attempt at making a nerual network and quite a fun challenge